HabitatMap/HabitatMap/pages/airbeam/users-guide-airbeammini.md

   </h2>

   <p class="p--body">
-    AirBeam Mini is weather resistant when used with the included rubber sleeve.
+    AirBeam Mini is rain-proof and weather resistant when used with its sleeve and hung from its carabiner attachement point.
 When temperatures exceed 100 degrees Fahrenheit, AirBeam3 should be shaded to prevent damage to the battery and AirBeam Mini should never be charged in an environment where the temperature exceeds 110 degrees Fahrenheit.
   </p>

   <a id="power" class="anchor">